 Sociology is replete with attempts to theorize relations across levels, from individual interactions to groups, communities, and fields, and on to large political and social structures.
-Whether the theoretical imagery is Coleman's (1986) "boat" model, Collins' (1981) interaction ritual chains, Fligstein and McAdam's (2012) nested arguments made via invocation of Russian dolls, or Mahoney and Thelen's (2010) layering, the conceptual language emphasizes aggregation across levels.
+In general, the conceptual language emphasizes aggregation across levels.
 Such views are a bit too tidy for our purposes.
 We consider cross-level concatenations in terms of new potentials that did not previously exist but that, once exploited, transform the landscape of what is available.
 Instead of alignment, in which there is always opportunity for behavior consistent with the past, we show the emergence of the possibility of building something that was not previously in view.
 To this end, we show that micro-level interactions can generate consequences that are independent of their local origins.
 Nathaniel Britton labored tirelessly to create the New York Botanical Garden; little did he know how much his efforts would shape other American cities or alter the kinds of roles that successful faculty members could play in public life.
 These reverberations into urban landscapes and policy circles reflect the amplifying effects of social changes, and reinforce an older point by Stinchcombe (1968) that the forces that create a new entity and those that sustain it are fundamentally different.

 In his 1965 work on "Social Structure and Organizations," Stinchcombe reflected on the emergence, persistence, and diffusion of new organizational forms.
 New forms, he observed, are subject to social liabilities not faced by existing organizations, such as a lack of legitimacy and the unfamiliarity of new organizational roles.
 Building on Weber's sociology of organizations as well as mid-century interest in political revolutions and the organization of industrial societies, Stinchcombe hypothesized that new forms are most likely to emerge when a prospective founder discovers or invents a new, better way of organizing to accomplish a social or commercial goal.
 Settings rich in contacts between distinct social groups, he argued, are the most hospitable to the emergence of new forms, which persist and diffuse when founders effectively mobilize material and cultural resources and the form is institutionalized.
+Our ultimate aim is to explicate when larger structural forces are amenable to, and supportive of, individual-level efforts at innovation.
+To do so, we need to specify how tools for and models of organizing are made available as a consequence of changes in the material, social, and economic environments.
+Once such scaffolding is available, it alters the options available to entrepreneurially minded people.
+We take up this challenge by situating individual efforts at organizational innovation in historically specific configurations of material, social, and economic processes.
+First, however, we turn to a comparative examination of our founders and their efforts.